singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 While there's nothing wrong with the above solution, there's another way to approach it.

 Recall that when we're generating a set, we have two choices for each element: (1) the element is in the set (the "yes" state) or (2) the element is not in the set (the "no" state).
-This means that each subset is a sequence of yeses I nos-e.g., "yes, yes, no, no, yes, no"
+This means that each subset is a sequence of yeses/nos - e.g., "yes, yes, no, no, yes, no"

 This gives us 2ⁿ possible subsets.
-How can we iterate through all possible sequences of "yes" /"no" states for all elements?
+How can we iterate through all possible sequences of "yes"/"no" states for all elements?
 If each "yes" can be treated as a 1 and each "no" can be treated as a 0, then each subset can be represented as a binary string.

 Generating all subsets, then, really just comes down to generating all binary numbers (that is, all integers).
 We iterate through  all numbers from 0 to 2ⁿ (exclusive) and translate the binary representation  of the numbers into a set.
 Easy!